 See ‘Ulalena—Again & AgainMaui

-What sets ‘Ulalena apart from other big stage productions is its superb soundtrack.
-Canadians Michel Cusson and Luc Boivin composed the music withthe help of Hawaiian master slack-key guitarist Keola Beamer and his mother, historian, singer and composer Nona Beamer.
-‘Ulalena’s brilliant drummers and musicians are as much a part of this show as the equally brilliant dancers and singers.
+What sets ‘Ulalena apart from other big-stage productions is its superb soundtrack.
+Canadians Michel Cusson and Luc Boivin composed the music with help from Hawaiian master slack-key guitarist Keola Beamer and his mother, historian/ singer/composer Nona Beamer.
+‘Ulalena‘s brilliant drummers and musicians are as much a part of this show as the equally brilliant dancers and singers.

 The performance and theater design promote a sense of intimacy and interaction with the audience.
 Hula is blended with Cirque du Soleil-tinged acrobatic feats and modern dance.
 Rich costumes, lighting and stage design are woven together into a filigree of images drawn from Hawaiian legend and history.

-The $9.5 million theater, located at 878 Front St., Lahaina, seats 700 people and features a rotating stage and multi-media presentation capabilities.
+The $9.5 million theater, located at 878 Front St. in Lahaina, seats 680 people and features a rotating stage and multi-media presentation capabilities.
 Performances are staged at 6:30 p.m.
 Tuesday through Saturday.
+Call (808) 856-7900 for reservations.